bcgov/tfrs/docs/system/api_overview.md

 ### Django
 The project is currently using Django 1.11.

+There are currently two apps within the backend source code.
+* `tfrs` - the core app and the entry for all routing.
+Also contains all the settings
+* `api` - the api app

 ### Django Rest Framework
 The project uses the package [Django Rest Framework](http://www.django-rest-framework.org/) to build the API.